PAREL-ENGLISH-SCHOOL/VoiceAi/README.md

 $ python assistant.py start
 ```

-Connect to the assistant web socket with the livekit project name show on screen [hosted playground](https://agents-playground.livekit.io/).
+Connect to the assistant web socket with the livekit project name show on screen [hosted playground](https://agents-playground.livekit.io/) of livekit.